SirLeBug/second-brain/Obsidian Tutorial.md

 ## This is a sub-header

-(The more hastags before the smaller the header becomes)
+(The more hashtags before the smaller the header becomes)

 ## This is another sub-header